Techtonica/curriculum/projects/minimal-api-project.md

 ## Part 0 - Starter Code

-- [ ] Start with [Using SQL and Node.js with Sequelize](https://teamtreehouse.com/library/using-sql-and-nodejs-with-sequelize) on Treehouse (44 mins)
+- [ ] Start with [Using SQL and Node.js with Sequelize](https://teamtreehouse.com/library/using-sql-and-nodejs-with-sequelize) on Treehouse (44 minutes of video)

 - [ ] Port your code to your computer.
-Use a new project folder.
+You may use the last code sample from the above tutorial.

 - [ ] Initialize this project folder for git, and get a new remote GitHub repo ready so you can save and push as you make progress on your project.
 You will be submitting your GitHub repo link once you finish.